ylouis83/webm/README.md

 webm support oracle mysql and mongodb at present

-for oracle : agent was wrote by perl and you need install perl-DBI and MYLSQ-DBD for data uploading.
+1.for oracle : agent was wrote by perl and you need install perl-DBI and MYLSQ-DBD for data uploading.

-for mysql : agent was wrote by C language and you will upload data to monitor server directly
+2.for mysql : agent was wrote by C language and you will upload data to monitor server directly

-for mongodb: agent was wrote by python and stored in local mongodb database.
+3.for mongodb: agent was wrote by python and stored in local mongodb database.
 The format of statistic was json.

-and All of statistics was uploaded to monitor server (mysql database) ,you can keep them for a long time for future analysis.
+All of statistics was uploaded to monitor server (mysql database) ,you can keep them for a long time for future analysis.

 On web site we use javascripts and PHP to display graph so you need install all of them